rabbitmq/ra/docs/internals/COMPACTION.md

 ## Overview

 Compaction in Ra is intrinsically linked to the snapshotting feature.
-Standard Raft snapshotting removes all entries in the Ra log below the snapshot index where the snapshot is a full representation of the state machine state.
+Standard Raft snapshotting removes all entries in the Ra log below the snapshot index that are not explicitly required by the state machine.

 The high level idea of compacting in Ra is that instead of deleting all segment data that precedes the snapshot index, the state machine can emit a list of